Getting to Croatia

 These days, travellers don’t really have the same problem.
 There are many direct flights from the UK (at least, in summer!) to almost all of the major airports in Croatia.
 See our Flights to Croatia from the UK & Ireland page.

 However, you might still consider travelling to Croatia indirectly.
 Why?
-Here’s a few reasons:
+Here are a few reasons:

 1) You’re travelling to a place/region in Croatia with poor air connections from the UK.